ibleaman/JPPC/about.md

 During the first three sessions, we’ll learn to sing a baker’s dozen of Yiddish Chanukah songs – the lyrics and translations are displayed on the screen.
 We’ll also learn some linguistic, musical, and historical background for each song.
 In the last session, on the first evening of Chanukah, we’ll have a sing-through of all the Yiddish Chanukah songs we learned.
 And, together over Zoom around the world, we’ll sing the blessings and light the first Chanukah candle.

 The YSWS is free and open to everyone.
-As a donation premium, participants receive links to the videos of each session and a Chanukah song booklet with transliterated lyrics and translations.
+As a donation premium, participants receive video links for each session and a Chanukah song booklet with transliterated lyrics and translations.
 Contact us at [info@YiddishChorus.org](mailto:info@yiddishchorus.org) to be notified of future YSWS series.